Italian provinces and municipalities - Useful information and tour guide

 It was then, in 212 BC, conquered by the Romans.

-Nell'878 was occupied by the Arabs; in Mille she came under the Normans and in the fourteenth century under the Aragonese.
+In the 878 it was definitively occupied by the Arabi; in the 1000 it passed under the Normans and in the fourteenth century under the Aragonese.

 Provinces where the territory is currently divided